 Savvy buyers use their smart phones to research the item they are considering purchasing.
 It's easy to research the value of any object, whether you are buying it for yourself or for resale.
 Your smart phone can give you that information instantly and on the spot.

 In addition to not overpaying for an item, a little research helps you to calculate value where others can't see it.
 With a small repair, a new coat of paint, or a little sprucing up, an otherwise worthless item can be made into something of value that you can resell.

 Surplus and Salvage

 Marden's is a chain of surplus and salvage stores throughout the state of Maine.
-My wife and her friends that sew love to browse in them for fabric that they can purchase at very low prices.
+My wife and her friends that sew love to browse there for fabric that they can purchase at very low prices.
 They can spend hours in one store and then head off to another because the selection is completely different.

 Bottom Line: Know What You Are Buying

 If you know what you are buying and it is a great deal, go for it.
 Don't delay.
 My wife saw a large set of sterling silver flatware at a consignment store offered at a great price based on the price of silver.
 She decided to wait, think about the purchase, and check back at the store later.
-She went back a few days later and the silveware was gone; sold to a person that recognized the value and didn't delay.
+She went back a few days later and the silverware was gone, sold to a person that recognized the value and didn't delay.

 - Welcome - NARTS: The Association of Resale Professionals

 NARTS: The Association of Resale Professionals is the BEST resource for consignment, resale & thrift stores.
 Essential info for starting & operating, educational books & meetings, consumer shopping guide & info.